smallDazza/T1A3_Terminal_Application/README.md

 ![dimensions error3](./docs/enter%20dimensions%20errors%205.png)

 #### Estimate package Delivery Times:
-Selecting number 2 will start the feature of determining an estimated time a package will take to be delivered fron one postcode to another.
+Selecting number 2 will start the feature of determining an estimated time a package will take to be delivered from one postcode to another within Australia (excluding Norfolk Island).
 The application will ask all the questions required for the users inputs to estimate a time.
 These will be:
  - Postcode sending the package from.
  - Postcode the package is being delivered to.